RCMartins/blinky/README.md

 ## Mutators

 Mutators are the transformations to the code that we want to apply.
-Because of several factors like time to run or importance we may want to enable/disable some of the available mutators.
+Because of several factors like time to run or importance we may want to enable/disable some available mutators.

 ## Available Mutators